Bikeleasing-Applications/bike-trips-ts/README.md

 This repository is set up with a minimal structure to allow candidates to quickly get started.
 You'll find:

-- A Docker environment and basic PHP repo
+- A Docker environment and basic TypeScript repo
 - The `trips.csv` dataset in the data directory

 ## Getting Started